-While this methodology and the information in this document has been developed to meet the majority of expected NAV site applications it is recognised that there could be sites that have materially different operating characteristics or that incur costs that we have not considered in our cost build-up of avoided costs.
+While this methodology and the information in this document has been developed to meet most expected NAV site applications, it is recognised there could be sites that have materially different operating characteristics or that incur costs we have not considered in our cost build-up of avoided costs.
 SES will therefore review each NAV bulk supply application before finalising any Bulk Supply Agreement, and where the site differs significantly from our standard assumptions, we will investigate if the calculation of the bulk supply charges needs to be adjusted on a case-by-case basis.

-The NAV bulk supply charges in this document will apply from 1 April 2021 to 31 March 2022.
+The NAV bulk supply charges in this document will apply from 1 April 2022 to 31 March 2023.